William Grossart

-Captain William Grossart (born 26 May 1896, date of death unknown) was a Scottish World War I flying ace credited with five aerial victories.
+Captain William Grossart (26 May 1896 – unknown) was a Scottish World War I flying ace credited with five aerial victories.

 Biography

-He was born in Crawfordjohn, Lanarkshire, Scotland, the son of James and Elisabeth Grossart.
-Grossart joined the Royal Flying Corps in late 1917 as a cadet, being appointed a temporary second lieutenant (on probation) on 17 November, and was confirmed in his rank on 25 February 1918.
+Grossart was born in Crawfordjohn, Lanarkshire, Scotland, the son of James and Elisabeth Grossart.
+Grossart joined the Royal Flying Corps (RFC) of the British Army in late 1917 as a cadet, being appointed a temporary second lieutenant (on probation) on 17 November, and was confirmed in his rank on 25 February 1918.

-On 1 April, the Army's Royal Flying Corps (RFC) and the Royal Naval Air Service (RNAS) were merged to form the Royal Air Force, and so Grossart was assigned to No. 205 Squadron RAF to fly the DH.4 two-seater day bomber.
+On 1 April, the RFC and the Royal Naval Air Service (RNAS) were merged to form the Royal Air Force (RAF), and Grossart was assigned to No. 205 Squadron RAF to fly the DH.4 two-seater day bomber.

-On 3 May he shared credit with nine other aircraft of his squadron in the shooting down of two Pfalz D.IIIs over Chaulnes, and on 15 May he drove down another D.III in the same area.
+On 3 May, Grossart shared credit with nine other aircraft of his squadron in the shooting down of two Pfalz D.IIIs over Chaulnes, France, and on 15 May he drove down another D.III in the same area.
 He gained another credit, shared with seven others, on 20 May, accounting for another D.III over Mericombe.
 Finally, on 11 August, he destroyed another D.III over Péronne.
-On 23 August he was appointed a flight commander with the acting rank of captain.
+On 23 August, he was appointed a flight commander with the acting rank of captain.

-He award of the Distinguished Flying Cross was gazetted on 20 September 1918.
+Grossart's award of the Distinguished Flying Cross was gazetted on 20 September 1918.
 His citation read: